Henrique Couto

-Henrique Couto (born September 10, 1986) is a Portuguese American writer and film director from Dayton, Ohio, United States.
+Henrique Couto (born September 10, 1986) is an American writer and film director from Dayton, Ohio, United States of Portuguese descent.
 He is best known for directing the Babysitter Massacre.

 Feature films

 His first feature film was Marty Jenkins and the Vampire Bitches (2005), which began a career of nearly 20 more films as director and many more as producer.
 His first feature film to gain national distribution was Faces of Schlock (2009).
 One of his most known horror films is Babysitter Massacre, which was praised for the intense character pathos contained within a traditional exploitation genre movie and was the last independent DVD to be on the shelves of Blockbuster Video.

 From there Couto directed and produced films in multiple genres such as comedy, western, family, and more while developing a devoted fanbase.